Angel-Shah/Angel-Shah/README.md

 <h3 align="center">A tech-enthusiast studying Computer Engineering at the University of Waterloo.</h3>

-***Currently, I'm searching for Summer & Fall 2023 internships.***
+***Currently, I'm searching for 2024 New Grad Software Opportunities.***

-- 🔭 I’m a rising 4th-year student and am currently interning at Amazon as an SDE intern!
+- 🔭 I’m a 4th-year senior student and am currently interning at Sparta Energy as a Software Trading Analyst!
 (LinkedIn -> https://www.linkedin.com/in/angel-shah)

 - 🌱 I’m interested in Backend technologies and programming efficient, low-latency code!